gandoulf/enzo-resse/FOW/src/book/Tutorials/Networking.md

 # GameMode

-> **/!\ The following code works only for Unreal Engine version 5.4 and higher.
-For some reason, earlier versions have trouble with `netmode` initialization.
-The demo project contains the fixed version; however, I'm not describing it here since there is too much logic for a simple tutorial.<br />**

 The provided `GameMode` already contains some logic, which may be a bit complicated for a simple setup.
 Here you will find a lighter version to manage the player character team.
 In your custom project, open the `GameMode`.